danjacobellis/parallel-nmf/docs/README.md

 # Notebook to PDF (as a document)

-`jupyter-nbconvert progress_report.ipynb --to pdf --template template.tplx`
+`jupyter-nbconvert report.ipynb --to pdf --template template.tplx`

 # Notebook to PDF (as a slide deck)